 The Saatva Latex Hybrid is our best organic mattress on this list, so eco-friendly shopper should pay attention to this one!
 This mattress contains individually-wrapped coils, Talalay latex, organic cotton, and organic wool.
 First off, this construction gives the mattress a great balance of comfort and support.
 Because of this, it should be a great mattress for back sleepers with fibromyalgia.

 A major benefit of latex hybrids is their ability to keep you cool at night.
 Memory foam can trap heat and direct it back at you, but this is rarely an issue with latex foam.
 Also, the Saatva Latex Hybrid’s coils will allow for air to flow through the mattress, which can help you sleep even cooler.

 Lastly, the mattress contains all-natural materials such as latex, cotton, and wool.
 This makes it a good organic mattress for those with fibromyalgia.

 What Makes The Saatva Latex Hybrid Stand Out?

 - It features eco-friendly materials that are free of harmful chemicals and hypoallergenic.

-- It is one of the best latex mattresses or fibromyalgia.
+- It is one of the best latex mattresses for fibromyalgia.

 - The Saatva Latex Hybrid offers a balance of comfort and support for back sleepers.

-- This should be one of the best cooling mattresses for fibromyalgia.
+- This should also be one of the best cooling mattresses for fibromyalgia.